 As a confirmed food addict in recovery, I can attest to many a days, where my moods were as low as low could be, and as high as high could be, with not much in between.
 These moods were dictated by what I ate.

 If I indulged in a sweet concoction, I got euphoric, but if I ate chips and breads, I got melancholy, and down.
 But if I ate luscious fruits, vegetables, good sources of quality fats, proteins, and dairy, along with starchy carbs, I felt fabulous.

 The Real Grub on Food and Mood

 Hmmmmm… what the heck, maybe food and mood are connected.
-While I was working through my edits on my earlier books, I happened upon a section where Harvard Health Publishing stated they weren’t so sure if there is a connection with food and mood.
+While I was working through edits on my current book, I happened upon a section where Harvard Health Publishing stated they weren’t so sure if there is a connection with food and mood.
 What!?

 Ask any food addicted, or food sensitive person, if there is a connection between food and mood and they surely will tell you there is.

 Harvard Health Publishing, in an article entitled, “Food and Mood: Is there a Connection?” acknowledged there are times when digging into a container of ice cream, while blindly watching television, after a tough day at work, might bring comfort—that food and mood are sometimes linked.

 The article concurs stress eating is a verified phenomenon, but that the actual relationship between food and mood disorders, such as depression is less clear.
 Though a concrete answer is less clear, more and more evidence has emerged that a relationship between food and mood does exist.

 If we were to ask a food-addicted person, they would agree hands down a correlation is present.
 And ask any health expert if eating a diet of processed foods is going to give someone an overall stable mood, and again, hands down, the answer will be no.